WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage - Reworked.md

 - **Components:** V, S
 - **Duration:**  Concentration, up to 1 minute
 ___
 Ice rapidly materializes around you, protecting you from harm.
 You gain 40 temporary hit points and immunity to cold damage for the spells duration.
 While the spell is active you can't move and take any actions or reactions.
-The spell remains until the temporary hit points have been expend or until your concentration breaks.
+The spell remains until the temporary hit points have been expended or for the spell's duration.

 #### Ice Nova
 *8th-level evocation*